jarrais/lca-extensions-hiv-sti-tutorial/README.md

 ### `Simulated-data/`

-The `Simulated-data` directory is a separate top-level folder containing the simulated datasets used by the R scripts and by the corresponding Mplus analyses.
-These datasets reproduce the structures and variable codings required by the different stages of the analytical workflow while protecting the confidentiality of the original study participants.
+The `Simulated-data/` directory is a separate top-level folder containing the simulated datasets used by the R scripts and the corresponding Mplus analyses.
+Each dataset was prepared for a specific stage of the analytical workflow:

+- `dataPREP-sim-v0.dat` is used for the unconditional latent class analysis (LCA);
+- `dataPREP-sim-v1.dat` is used for the latent class analysis with covariates; and
+- `dataPREP-sim-v2.dat` is used for the models involving distal outcomes.

+These datasets reproduce the structures and variable coding required by the corresponding analyses while protecting the confidentiality of the original study participants.
+Results obtained from the simulated datasets are not expected to exactly match those reported in the manuscript using the original data.

-Keeping the simulated datasets in this dedicated directory separates the data files from the analytical code in `Rcode/` and from the Mplus syntax and output files in `Mplus/`.
+Keeping the simulated datasets in a dedicated directory separates the data files from the analytical code in `Rcode/` and from the Mplus syntax and output files in `Mplus/`.

 ## Mplus files and manuscript tables